 WHAT IS BODHI SEEDS?

 Bodhi Seeds is an offering for young people to hone skill sets for living well with change.
 It provides the time, mentoring, honouring, and space to find the belonging and refuge that is their birthright.
 It must be affordable, embodied, spacious, and have periods of community silence and solitude.
-It is my understanding that the art of meditation is learned better when movement is incorporated into the process, rather than only endless sitting with blind fixed ideas about freedom.
+We are working with the question that the art of meditation is learned well when movement is incorporated into the process, it can help loosen the potential to fix ideas about freedom.

-In the practical realm, Bodhi Seeds is time in nature's wonder with less gurus, less hierarchies to project onto, less rigid sitting still, less intense pushing to get somewhere other than here.
+In the practical realm, Bodhi Seeds is time in nature's wonder with less gurus, less hierarchy, less push to get somewhere other than here.
 It is gentle, has opportunity for wonderment, intimacy, patience, and joy!
 Can consensual decision making happen in a retreat structure while simultaneously being open, wild, and willing to surrender completely in the not knowing of a cresting wave of now?
-These are some of the themes we have seen in evolution of Bodhi Seeds.
+These are some of the themes we have seen in the evolution of Bodhi Seeds.

 WHAT DID WE DO?

-We deepened our skills of meditation, acknowleded and honoured the shadow, made space for group process, worked on the land, and explored nature, all the while learning to care for the processes of thinking, feeling, speaking, and listening.
-We took our alive bodies and praxis into the mountains, where, moving as a team, we climbed and explored ritual.
+We deepened our skills of meditation, acknowledged and honoured the shadow, made space for group process, worked on the land, and explored nature, all the while learning to care for the processes of thinking, feeling, speaking, and listening.
+We took our practise and our alive body/brain/mind/communities into the wilderness of mountains and rivers.
+Exploring ritual and the natura-all-ness of it all.
 We also danced, an embodied gesture to the ever-fresh cresting wave of not knowing.

-"I know you don’t think you can dance but everything is dancing and what’s more, life is uncertain, fragile, and robust!
-It is necessary we learn the skill of flex, by definition, an ability to move with uncertainty and learn it deep into the fabric and tissues of our body/minds”
+"I know some of you don’t think you can dance but everything is dancing.
+What’s more, life is uncertain, fragile, and robust!
+It is necessary to learn the skill of flex, by definition, an ability to move well with uncertainty.
+Let us dance to learn this deep into the fabric and tissues of our body/minds”

 Opportunities like these are essential for young people because these are the folk who are going to catalyse the moral imaginations of the generations to come.
-Remembering and re-inventing who we are, what perception and knowing is made of, and what it is going to take to live more in harmony with the living systems, are incredibly valuable to do early in life.
+Together we are questioning what it is to be fully human, we are resourcing communities for wholesome change.

 A FEW HIGHLIGHTS